aburd/broadcaster/README.md

 ## Summary

-Writing WebSocket code with Deno is quite easy, but writing `myWebsocket.send(arbitraryJsonString)` is anything but simple.
+Writing WebSocket code with Deno is easy, but writing `myWebsocket.send(arbitraryJsonString)` is anything but simple.
 In addition, managing websocket connections by yourself is no fun.

 Broadcaster gives you the ability to define a few interfaces which tell you how your client/server will communicate over the websocket and then pass in the implementations to a "connect" function.
 From there, your connections will have "send" function which ensures the messages you're sending over the socket are typed and handled by the other side of the socket.